Almost everything: 2016-present

 - Early explorers: Indian travellers in Britain (1600-1900)

 John Coltrane left behind some cryptic, handwritten notes entitled ‘Scales of India’.
-I’ve been trying to work out which ragas they are, where he found them, and what he might have been doing with them [in progress]
+I’ve been trying to work out which ragas they are, where he found them, and what he was doing with them… [out 2024]

 - Global Ear: curious cultural interchange in Bristol (The Wire)